rsepulveda2/rsa-form/README.md

 - The default RSA key length is 128 bits.
 If you wish to change this to something else for added security or less load on your server, you can modify the RSALength constant in /vendor/plugins/rsa-form/app/controllers/rsakey_controller.rb

-- The partial inputs are validated by the browser prior to submission to the server.
+- The widgets/partials are validated by the browser prior to submission to the server.
 You may want to modify the default password/login name constraints to fit your website.
-Currently, the default password contraints are: 6 characters minimum, at least 1 alpha and at least 1 numeric character.
+Currently, the default password contraints are: 6 characters minimum, at least 1 alpha character, and at least 1 numeric character.
 See /javascripts/rsa-form.js in routine validate_inputs() for more details.

 Issues
 ========